odenas/indexed_ms/README.md

 Tools for computing a compact representation of the matching statistics array (denoted by MS in what follows) between an indexed text and a query string on any byte alphabet.
 The matching statistics array takes 2*m* bits (rather than *m* integers), where *m* is the length of the query.
 The program takes *O*(*m log c*) time and *O*(*n log c*) bits of memory, where *n* is the length of the text and *c* is the size of its alphabet.
 The query string is read twice in opposite directions, and it must be known offline; however, it is streamed from disk and never kept fully in memory.
 The MS array is streamed to disk as well.

 Please open an issue if you have any problem running the tools.
-For longer questions about the algorithm, you are also welcome to [send an email to Olgert](mailto:gertidenas@gmail.com).
+For longer questions about the algorithm or the experiments, you are also welcome to [send an email to Olgert](mailto:gertidenas@gmail.com).

 References